Japanese Grilled Chicken Meatballs

 If you do make extra tare sauce, you can use it with the bacon-wrapped mushrooms I mentioned before.
 You can also use it on basically any chicken that you want to grill, and you could adapt it for use (in place of ponzu) with a Japanese-style Hamburger.

-The nutritional information shown is for 1 skewer (~1/12th of the total recipe).
-The values reflect about 1/4 of the total tare sauce recipe having been used.
+The nutritional information shown is for 1 skewer (~1/12th of the total recipe) including a portion of the tare sauce (assuming 1/4 of the recipe is used between all skewers).

 Share this Recipe